jayvdb/django-dunder/README.md

 and for project apps.

-The motivation for this app came while consulting for https://github.com/viper-development/ , which builds custom apps quickly, building custom functionality and not writing boilerplate code.
+The motivation for this app came while consulting for https://github.com/viper-development/ , which builds apps quickly, developing custom functionality instead of writing boilerplate code.

 By default, it will detect and attach to existing models that are using the default `__repr__` and `__str__`.